s03311251/Cheatsheet/Hello_cheatsheet.md

     * worst on slowest path
       * [What is the best way to improve negative slack? - Xilinx Forum](https://forums.xilinx.com/t5/Timing-Analysis/What-is-the-best-way-to-improve-negative-slack/td-p/995872)
       * Possible reasons: too much processing, clock crossings, I/O, high fanout
+        * high fanout -> either:
+          * high capacitance -> long rise/fall time
+          * help you add buffer in synthesis -> added delay
-      * To improve: use constants, LUT, parallel processing
+      * To improve: use constants, LUT, parallel processing, use other synthesis strategies to prevent high fanout

   * Hold Slack = Actual arrival time of next data - RAT
     * worst on fastest path (e.g. flip-flop to flip-flop), but usually solved by the router in FPGA implementation